 Running Vuser as a process mode needs separate memory space for each thread which is not shared with any other thread.
 In Running Vuser as a thread option, the allocated memory space is shared between all the threads.

-Running Vusers as a thread mode requires less memory due to its memory sharing feature.
+Running Vusers as a thread mode requires less memory due to its memory-sharing feature.
 On the other hand, Running Vusers as a process mode needs significantly more memory space.

 Running Vuser as a process runs separately using allocated resources.
-There should be at least one thread of that process called primary thread (multithreading basic).
+There should be at least one thread of that process called the primary thread (multithreading basic).
 On the other hand, running Vuser as a thread creates multiple threads of a single process.
 These threads execute concurrently and share the allocated resources of the process.